The final day of official engagements on Buru Island was a whirlwind tour of potential tourist spots.

 After a long day, the prospect of another dinner was daunting but we all arrived showered and in our best clothes ready for another evening of merry making.

-Of course, there was Karaoke and then dancing, and Naturally, the Regent and Vice Regent both had to sing.
+Of course, there was Karaoke and then dancing, and naturally, the Regent and Vice Regent both had to sing.

 The highlight was when the Regent sang the classic “I Did it My Way”.